solidi/learning-notes/interviews/career-tips.md

 ## THE FUTURE OF CAREERS IN I.T - migrations

-## What attracted you to IT? - Modify things
+## What attracted you to IT? - Modify things, nes color changing

-## What’s the best career advice you received? - write to the communinty
+## What’s the best career advice you received? - write to the community - clarifies thinking, approach, communication (blog post)

 ## What’s the worst career advice you received? - make things up